gvwilson/sensibleadventures/nardica/nardica.md

 but she tried anyway.
 Second knelt down and put her arms around them both.
 She smelled like engine oil and the soap she always used when she shaved her head.
-That was Iffy remembered later, when she had trouble remembering Second's face.*
+That was what Iffy remembered afterward---that, and the stench of methane rising from the sea.*

-*The ship heeled hard as First tried to steer them away from the seething mass of bubbles ahead.
+*The ship heeled hard as First tried to steer their ship out of the seething mass of bubbles forming around them.
 "She's going to blow!"
 Fourth shouted.
-The ship's horn blared one last time, and then all Iffy could hear was a rushing sound that seemed to come from all around her.
+The ship's horn blared one last time, and then all Iffy could hear was a rushing sound.
 Sobbing,
 Third closed the faceplate on the ecosuit.*

-*The ship staggered and dropped two meters.
+*The ship staggered and fell two meters.
 Iffy screamed as she fell back to the deck.
-Second and Third hit the deck beside her.
+Second and Third landed in a tangle beside beside her.
 A great frothing wash of sea water crashed down on top of them.
-She screamed again as it dragged her olders against the metal railing.
+Iffy screamed again as it dragged her olders against the metal railing.
 They grabbed for it,
 but then the ship plummeted again as the gas bubbles rising from the ocean floor below churned the water into foam.
-The last thing Iffy saw before she went under was Fourth flying through the air, her arms and legs flapping like broken wings against the perfect blue sky.*
+The last thing Iffy saw before she went under was Fourth tumbling through the air, her arms and legs flapping like broken wings against the perfect blue sky.*

 *Her dream stopped then, just like it always did.
-She didn't remember being fished out of the frigid Antarctic water a day later in the net of a passing jelly dredger.
+She didn't remember being fished out of the frigid Antarctic water a day later by a passing jelly dredger.
 Aunt Naggie told her it was a miracle she had survived.
-The ecosuit was a hundred years old, maybe more, but every seal had held.
-It had kept her warm while the thumb-sized motors in the arms and legs kept her clear of the after-bubbles that would have swallowed a lifeboat.*
+The ecosuit was a hundred years old, but its seals had held, and it had kept her warm while the thumb-sized motors in its arms and legs kept her clear of the after-bubbles that would have swallowed a lifeboat.*